-I have to admit, when I was on the hunt for our Greek island getaway to top off our month-long Europe trip, Santorini was towards the bottom of the list.
+I have to admit, when I was on the hunt for a Greek island getaway to top off our month-long Europe trip, traveling to Santorini was towards the bottom of the list.
 Why?
 Because EVERYONE travels to Santorini.
 It’s very touristy and I was looking for the quintessential Greek island without the crowds.

 So how did we end up choosing Santorini?
 Well, it was easy to get to from Athens.
 A quick 30-minute flight.
 This was a huge draw since we had limited time and didn’t want to spend most of our time in transit.
 Also, I had never been to Santorini and felt like I needed to give it a shot.
 It was Eric’s first time in Greece, so going to a touristy spot to get a taste of Greek island life seemed to be the right choice.